Clubs and Extracurricular Activities

 The Junior High Show Choir is in the second year of being established.
 It is open to any 7th or 8th grader who likes to sing and move/dance.
 We rehearse before or after school for 30 minutes and perform at Junior High music events such as the holiday concert and ice cream social!

-Step-Up Club (Junior High) - Jason Spelic
+Step-Up Club - Jason Spelic

 As middle school students transition into adolescence and young adulthood, they are faced with a plethora of challenges from peer pressure to the ability to make responsible decisions.
 In an effort to better prepare the students of Deer Park for the challenges that wait, the Step-Up helps students develop these necessary skills.
 In the program, students work with peers and an advisor to gain knowledge of: Decision making, community leadership, anti-bullying mentality, and citizenship.
+There is no membership or sign-up process.
+Please listen for announcements for meetings and/or ask Mr. Spelic for the Schoology access code!

 Student Council - Lia Heile